kubernetes-sigs/gateway-api/docs-src/spec.md

 <p>TLS is the TLS configuration for the Listener.
 This field
 is required if the Protocol field is &ldquo;HTTPS&rdquo; or &ldquo;TLS&rdquo; and ignored otherwise.</p>
+<p>The association of SNIs to Certificate defined in TLSConfig is
+defined based on the Hostname field for this listener:
+- &ldquo;Domain&rdquo;: Certificate should be used for the domain and its first-level subdomains.
+- &ldquo;Exact&rdquo;: Certificate should be used for the domain only.
+- &ldquo;Any&rdquo;: Certificate in TLSConfig is the default certificate to use.</p>
+<p>The GatewayClass MUST use the longest matching SNI out of all
+available certificates for any TLS handshake.</p>
 <p>Support: Core</p>
 </td>
 </tr>